haus-of-cards/cursors/README.md

 ### Demo Testbed

-You can also explore the live cursor functionality on our website via the [DEMO CURSOR TESTBED](https://haus-of-cards.github.io/cursors).
+You can also explore the live cursor functionality on our website via the [DEMO CURSOR TESTBED](https://haus-of-cards.github.io/cursors/demo).

 1. Select your desired cursor options.
 2. Enable the Testbed to see them in action.
 3. Once you’re happy with your design, copy the generated code directly into your React.js application to start using it.

-## ℹ️ About Haus of Cards

-Haus of Cards is a student team who created the React Cursor project at Holmesglen Institute of TAFE in 2025 as part of their course.

 ## 🧠 Accessibility